wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 that the DAG tasks must be executed level by level.
 For instance, we could execute task "plot" (level 2) before task "analyze" (level 1).

-A second concept is that of a **DAG width** (or **DAG parallelism**): the maximum number of tasks in the workflow levels.
-For instance, for our example DAG, the parallelism is 3 because level 1 has 3 tasks (and all other levels have fewer tasks).
-This means that we cannot make any use of more than 3 cores when executing this graph, as a fourth core would never have anything to do.
+A second concept is that of **maximum level width**: the maximum number of tasks in the workflow levels.
+For instance, for our example DAG, the maximum level width is 3 because level 1 has 3 tasks (and all other levels have fewer tasks).
+This means that using 3 cores should lead to better performance than using 2 cores.
+If we enforce that tasks are executed level-by-level, then we cannot make use of more than 3 cores.
+Otherwise, in general, it may be possible to use more cores to gain some performance advantage.
+But this is not the case for the example DAG in Figure 3, for which a 4th core would never be used.

 A third concept is that of the **critical path**: the longest path in the DAG from the entry task(s) to the exit